 If you are lucky, or planned ahead, you may have added a unique barcode to each region of a sample.
-So, if, for example, you sequenced 5 samples with 6 regions, after demultiplexing, you should have 30 demultiplexed files and a map which describes the relationship between the name and region.
+So, for example, if you sequenced 5 samples with 6 regions, after demultiplexing, you should have 30 demultiplexed files and a map which describes the relationship between the name and region.